verrazzano/docs/content/en/docs/customize/nfs.md

 draft: false
 ---

-Complete the following steps to configure NFS storage in an Oracle Cloud Native Environment:
+Complete the following steps to configure NFS storage in an Oracle Cloud Native Environment.

 1. Create an OLCNE cluster.
 See [OLCNE cluster](https://docs.oracle.com/en/operating-systems/olcne/1.1/start/intro.html).

    The cluster must have at least 3 worker nodes.

 2. Create an NFS server.
 For an example that uses an NFS server on Oracle Linux, see [Create an NFS server on Oracle Linux](https://docs.oracle.com/en/learn/create_nfs_linux/).

    a.
-Install the NFS utility package on the server and client instances:
+Install the NFS utility package on the server and client instances.
       ```
       $ sudo dnf install -y nfs-utils

       ```

     b.
 Create a directory for your shared files.
 Make sure that the server does not have root ownership.

     c.
 Define the shared directory in ```/etc/exports``` with the correct permissions.
 Make sure to disable root squashing.

     ```
     $ <path to directory> <ip-address/subnet-mask>(rw,sync,no_root_squash,no_subtree_check)
     ```

     d.
-Set the firewall to allow NFS traffic:
+Set the firewall to allow NFS traffic.

      ```
      $ sudo firewall-cmd --permanent --zone=public --add-service=nfs